 Wow.
 What a year.

-Big Presence will officially enter it’s 3rd year in business within a few months, but as I look back at 2015, in many ways this was our first year as a true “agency”.
+Big Presence is still just in it’s early stages, but as I look back at 2015, in many ways this was our first year we’ve really made big strides forward.
 We managed to find our identity as a top-tier inbound marketing agency (with the help of our friends at HubSpot), brought on new talent that is carrying us to the next level around design + development, and have completely honed in on what it is that we do best.

 Get companies marketing properly.